 RESOLVED, that Article I, DEFINITIONS, Section 1, Definitions, be amended by adding the following:

+Whenever the word “natural person” is used herein, it shall mean a human being as distinguished from a person (as a corporation) created by operation of law.

+Whenever the word “Agriculturalist” is used, it shall mean an individual who is directly impacted by the health of the agricultural industry.

 RESOLVED, that Article III, MEMBERSHIP, Section 1, Membership Classes and Rights, be amended as follows:

-Members in the Corporation shall be divided into the following classes:
+There is one class of membership in the Corporation which shall be open to anyone who supports the mission and vision of Farm Bureau.

-(a) An “Active Member” class that consists solely of individuals who are directly impacted by the health of the agricultural industry.

-(b) A “Young Active Member” class that consists solely of individuals ages 18-24 who meet the eligibility requirements of an Active Member, including any students studying in a field relating to food or agricultural production, research, processing, or marketing.

-(c) A “Community Member” class that consists of any individuals who do not qualify as an Active Member or Young Active Member but who nonetheless support the community building mission of Farm Bureau.

-In each class of membership, the individual membership shall include membership for the individual’s immediate family members living in the same household.
+The individual membership shall include membership for the individual’s immediate family members living in the same household.

-Only Active Members and Young Active Members (i) may be voting delegates to the Federation; may vote to select voting delegates to the Federation; (iii) may hold the office of president of the Corporation; and (iv) may take action to amend the Articles of Incorporation or Code of Regulations of the Corporation.
+Only Agriculturalists (i) may be voting delegates to the Federation; and (ii) may serve as a trustee of the Corporation.

 RESOLVED, that Article III, MEMBERSHIP, Section 3, Annual Membership Fees, be amended as follows:

-Each Active Member and Community Member shall pay an annual membership fee of Seventy Nine dollars ($79.00) ), payable annually on or before the anniversary date of the date the member first joined the Corporation.
+Each member shall pay an annual membership fee of Seventy Nine dollars ($79.00) Ninety-six dollars ($96.00) increasing December 1, 2025 to One Hundred Twenty Dollars ($120.00), payable annually on or before the anniversary date of the date the member first joined the Corporation.

-Each Young Active Member shall pay aannual membership fee of Twenty-Five Dollars ($25.00), payable annually on or before the anniversary date of the date the member first joined the Corporation.
+Each member age 18-24 shall pay a discounted annual membership fee of Forty Dollars ($40.00), payable annually on or before the anniversary date of the date the member first joined the Corporation.

 RESOLVED, that Article IV, OUR OHIO SUPPORTERS, be deleted in its entirety, and that subsequent Articles be renumbered as necessary.